 It depends on the nature of the offense committed and when the conviction occurred.

-The Board of Nursing may disqualify people from becoming nurses if:
+The Board of Nursing may disqualify you from becoming a nurse if:

-- they have a criminal conviction within the past seven years from the date of their application for licensure, and
+- you have a criminal conviction within the past seven years from the date of your application for licensure, and

 - the conviction was substantially related to the qualifications, functions, or duties of being a nurse (“substantially related” has the same meaning as discussed above in Section 3).7

-Additionally, the Board of Nursing may disqualify people from becoming nurses if they have a criminal conviction from any time for either:
+Additionally, the Board of Nursing may disqualify you from becoming a nurse if you have a criminal conviction from any time for either:

-- a crime for which the applicant has to register as a Tier II or Tier III sex offender, or
+- a crime for which you have to register as a Tier II or Tier III sex offender, or

 - a serious felony, as defined in Section 1192.7 of the Penal Code.8